-Still, a healthy diet can do lots of good things—like improving blood flow, increasing energy and sexual stamina, lifting mood and even boosting a limping libido—all of which can add up to better adventures in the bedroom.
-Crandall helped us narrow down the top foods most likely to help the sparks fly, plus a few that can douse them in nothing flat.
+Still, a healthy diet can do lots of good things-like improving blood flow, increasing energy and sexual stamina, lifting mood and even boosting a limping libido-all of which can add up to better adventures in the bedroom.
+Crandall helped us narrow down the top foods most likely to help increase libido and let the sparks fly, plus a few that can douse them in nothing flat.
 Just for fun, we've even included some tasty recipes to help get you in the mood.
 The rest is up to you.

 Those frisky ancient Greeks and Romans may have been on to something.
 Long touted as an aphrodisiac, oysters-the "food of the gods"-are high in zinc, which is linked to higher sperm counts, according to several studies.
 Bonus: Slurping them down can feel sexy-especially when you share them.